 Melissa Lee is a singer/songwriter born and raised in New Berlin, Wisconsin.
 Melissa first played the drums at age 7, then transitioned to piano at age 13.

-While the stage was a natural comfort zone for her, Melissa's true passion has been songwriting, and it is reflected in the 9 albums she has self-produced, arranged and recorded in her various home studios since 2007.
+While the stage was a natural comfort zone for her, Melissa's true passion has been songwriting, and it is reflected in the 9 original albums she has self-produced, arranged and recorded in her various home studios since 2007.
+Most songwriters or artists have a band of musicians, back up singers, arrangers, engineers and producers in their ensemble to create a song.
+What makes Melissa's talent so unique is that she wears all of those hats.... every instrument, every note heard in her songs is [Yamaha] keyboard-based, yet so meticulously performed that it actually sounds like a real band...and she arranges and records all rhythm tracks, vocals and harmonies.
 Melissa has won awards for her songwriting as well and is a member of the Songwriters of Wisconsin International (SOWI) and the Tennessee Songwriters Association International (TSAI).
-She also works with a team of co-writers with whom she collaborates on various projects.
-In April 2021, Melissa and her lyricist, Joe DeLucas, won an award for their composition, "Cold December" at the TSAI Awards in Nashville.
-Melissa also had four songs nominated at the Josie Awards, held in Pigeon Forge in September 2021.
+She also works with a team of domestic and international lyricists with whom she collaborates on various projects.
+In April 2021, Melissa and one of her co-writers, Joe DeLucas, won Best Song in the Rock/Pop/Blues category for their composition, "Cold December" at the annual TSAI Awards in Nashville.
+Melissa and Joe also had four songs nominated at the Josie Awards, held in Pigeon Forge in September 2021.

 Melissa's personal taste in music is quite diverse, and her collection of favorite artists and influences ranges from country and blues to jazz and classical music.
-Melissa's "one-woman band" stage show reflected this in the variety of song styles she performed and her own unique 'backing track' arrangements that she recorded herself.
+Melissa's "one-[wo]man band" stage show reflected this in the variety of song styles she performed using her own unique 'backing tracks' that she arranged and recorded herself.